 Some of La Peer’s top surgeons, including the Colonoscopy Center of Excellence’s Colorectal and General Surgeon, Gary Hoffman, MD, and Gastroenterologist, Leo Treyzon, MD, participated in an annual trip to Guatemala in April, 2013.
 It was a mission to treat medical problems in one of Guatemala’s rural indigenous areas, in which the medical team performed more than 100 surgeries for those who wouldn’t otherwise be able to afford it.

 The mission was organized by HELPS International, a nonprofit organization who recruits volunteers to work in impoverished areas of Central and Latin America.
 Many members of La Peer Health Systems travel with this mission annually, committed to helping underprivileged populations with medical needs.

 Contribute to the CCA

 The Colonoscopy Center of Excellence is happy to support the CCA in its efforts to cure colon cancer and provide help to those suffering from the disease.
 If you would like to contribute to the Colon Cancer Alliance, feel free to contact us at (888) 837-0459 for information about how to donate.

-To schedule an appointment with one of Beverly Hills doctors at the Colonoscopy Center of Excellence, please contact our office by phone or make an appointment online.
+To schedule an appointment with one of our Beverly Hills doctors, please contact our office by phone or make an appointment online.